 - Acute and chronic inflammatory processes of the knee joint.

-- The deformation of the foot: which leads to an inadequate distribution of the load on the weight on the joint.
+- The deformation of the foot: leads to inadequate distribution of the load on the weight on the joint.

-The main symptom that causes patients to seek medical help is the pain that develops during physical exercise, as well as, climbing heavy loads or going up and down the stairs.
-Pain progresses, and in severe cases, it does not even stop during rest.
+The main symptom that causes patients to seek medical help is the pain that develops during physical exercise, as well as climbing heavy loads or going up and down the stairs.
+Pain progresses, and it does not even stop during rest in severe cases.
 The mobility of the joint is significantly reduced.
-During movement a secondary inflammatory process leads to inflammation of the knee.
+During movement, a secondary inflammatory process leads to inflammation of the knee.
 Specialists recommend seeking medical help immediately before the damage becomes irreversible and requires surgical treatment or total knee replacement.

 The diagnosis of knee osteoarthritis is based on a characteristic clinical picture and clinical history data.
-During the exam, an orthopedic specialist determines range of motion in the joint .
+During the exam, an orthopedic specialist determines the range of motion in the joint.

-An X-ray examination is also necessary, since it allows diagnosing characteristic changes in the joint (deformation and narrowing of the joint space, the presence of osteophytes, and thickening of the joint surfaces).
+An X-ray examination is also necessary since it allows for diagnosing characteristic changes in the joint (deformation and narrowing of the shared space, the presence of osteophytes, and thickening of the joint surfaces).